viktoredv/kyaal.com/_posts/2000-01-02-equipment.md

 pic: /images/studio.jpg
 ---

 I work in an _acoustically linear_ studio with a nice selection of vintage and new gear.
-Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do.